How to run a World Cup pub sweepstake in 2026

 The draw night is your first commercial opportunity.
 Promote it.
 Put it on your socials.
 Run a special.
 Make the draw feel like an occasion — a live draw with names being called out over the bar creates more atmosphere than an email with results.

 With playdrawr, you can run the digital draw live on a screen behind the bar.
 Each team assignment appears as it's generated.
-The reactions are the entertainment.
+The reactions are the entertainment — groan when France comes up, cheer when someone draws the host nations, argue good-naturedly about who drew the best ticket.

 With playdrawr's share link, every regular can check the leaderboard from their phone without needing to come in and look at a board.
 That said — print out the leaderboard and stick it up behind the bar anyway.
 The physical board drives conversations.
 The digital link drives check-ins outside opening hours.

 Post leaderboard updates on your socials after big match nights.
-"After the quarter-finals, Dave's England is leading our sweepstake by 12 points" is content that writes itself and drives engagement.
+"After the quarter-finals, Dave's England is leading our sweepstake by 12 points" is content that writes itself, tags a regular, and drives engagement from people who aren't following your pub account yet.

 The prize

 Cash is the simplest prize.
 But consider adding a physical element — a trophy or engraved glass that the winner gets to display.
-It's memorable, photogenic for socials, and creates a talking point.
+It's memorable, photogenic for socials, and creates a talking point every time someone notices it behind the bar the following year.

 Set up your pub sweepstake